Depth of field: Overcoming DOF limitations

 Another approach is focus sweep.
 The focal plane is swept across the entire relevant range during a single exposure.
 This creates a blurred image, but with a convolution kernel that is nearly independent of object depth, so that the blur is almost entirely removed after computational deconvolution.
 This has the added benefit of dramatically reducing motion blur.

+Light Scanning Photomacrography (LSP) is another technique used to overcome depth of field limitations in macro and micro photography.
+This method allows for high-magnification imaging with exceptional depth of field.
+LSP involves scanning a thin light plane across the subject that is mounted on a moving stage perpendicular to the light plane.
+This ensures the entire subject remains in sharp focus from the nearest to the farthest details, providing comprehensive depth of field in a single image.
+Initially developed in the 1960s and further refined in the 1980s and 1990s, LSP was particularly valuable in scientific and biomedical photography before digital focus stacking became prevalent.

 Other technologies use a combination of lens design and post-processing: Wavefront coding is a method by which controlled aberrations are added to the optical system so that the focus and depth of field can be improved later in the process.